 - Including those built after 1960 with lot sizes under a half acre that are owner-occupied or vacant and in good condition

-- Currently available in Dallas, Orange County, Los Angeles, Riverside, and San Diego
+- Currently available in Dallas, Orange County, Los Angeles, Riverside, San Diego, and several other major metros

 It should be noted that not all homes are eligible to be purchased by RedfinNow, and they’re only purchasing homes in 23 select markets at the moment during what is assumed to be a test run.